Read More

 How do captives help control costs?

-Employers must be self-insured in order to participate in a group insurance captive.
-This eliminates some insurance carrier and state mandated costs like carrier risk charges, state premium taxes, state mandates, etc.
+Employers must be self-insured to participate in a group insurance captive.
+This eliminates some insurance carrier and state-mandated costs, such as carrier risk charges, state premium taxes, and state mandates.

 Also, it is important for member employers to implement value-based plans and networks and/or risk management programs that engage employees, manage risk and reduce costs.
 Examples include Consumer-Based Health Plans, value-based networks or alternative network options, member advocacy platforms, wellbeing programs and more.
 These actions generally reduce claim costs, resulting in improved cost and claim trends over time.